eduardodefreitascosta/Toxoplasmose/README.md

 "Toxoplasmosis meta-analysis in animals in Brazil"

 # Authors:
-"Gabriel Augusto Marques Rossi, Eduardo de Freitas Costa, Sarah Gabriël"
+"Gabriel Augusto Marques Rossi, Eduardo de Freitas Costa, Fabio Ribeiro Braga, Sarah Gabriël"

 ## This is a meta-analysis of Tosoplasmosis prevalence in different animal species in different regions of Brazil.